Stakely/stakely-docs/docs/staking-api/cosmos/staking-api-flow.md

 activate User
 rect rgba(228, 173, 77, 0.8)
 Note left of User: With the signed transaction you can:
-Note left of User: Broadcaste it by yourself using any RPC Note left of User: Send it to the broadcast endpoint end deactivate User
+Note left of User: Broadcast it by yourself using any RPC Note left of User: Send it to the broadcast endpoint end deactivate User
 User->>+Staking API: Broadcast